The PFR Pedagogy: How We Practice Getting Rich

 The Filter for Human Judgment

-The real hurdle is differentiation.
 How do we separate "good judgment"—the intuitive wisdom aligning with our long-term happiness—from the negative effects of cognitive bias?
-I can teach financial theory until I am blue in the face, but if a student is not armed with a personal decision system to filter their own psychology, that knowledge will not be implemented.
+I can teach financial theory until I am blue in the face, but if a student is not armed with a personal decision system to filter their own psychology, that knowledge will never be implemented.
+The system provides the language and the framework to audit and properly implement the intuition, allowing students to keep the "features" and filter the "bugs."
+The decision system grows with the student.
+As the student's intuition evolves, their decisions need to evolve with it.

 Choice Architecture Meets Personal Habit